Privacy and permissions in CRM: how to build a policy

 You can see how the list could easily grow into something quite complex.

-And then we make it even more complex by talking about what those people in the “Allowed” group should be able to DO with the data.
-So moving from privacy to permission.
+Then, we make it even more complex by discussing what those people in the “Allowed” group should be able to do with the data—moving from privacy to permission.

 What I mean by this is should their permission stop at just viewing or accessing the record/fields or should they be able to edit it?
 Should anyone be allowed to delete records?
 If so, which ones?

-Don’t worry, I’m going to go through each of these options in a bit more detail…I know it’s a lot to take in/think about.
+Don’t worry, I’m going to go through each of these options in a bit more detail…I know it’s a lot to take in and think about.

 Viewing/Accessing